Bitterroot River

 The Bitterroot River is a northward flowing 84 mi river running through the Bitterroot Valley, from the confluence of its West and East forks near Conner in southern Ravalli County to its confluence with the Clark Fork River near Missoula in Missoula County, in western Montana.
-The Clark Fork River is tributary to the Columbia River and ultimately, the Pacific Ocean.
+The Clark Fork River is a tributary to the Columbia River and ultimately, the Pacific Ocean.
 The Bitterroot River is a Blue Ribbon trout fishery with a healthy population of native westslope cutthroat trout and bull trout.
 It is the third most fly fished river in Montana behind the Madison and Big Horn Rivers.

 History

 The Bitterroot River is named for the bitterroot plant Lewisia rediviva, whose fleshy taproot was an important food source for Native Americans.
-The Salish called the river Spet-lum for "Place of the bitterroot" and In-shi-ttogh-tae-tkhu for "Willow River".
+The Bitterroot Salish called the river Spet-lum for "Place of the bitterroot" and In-shi-ttogh-tae-tkhu for "Willow River".
 French trappers knew the plant as racine amère (bitter root).
 The early Jesuit priest, Father De Smet, named it St. Mary's River.
 By the time of Washington Territory surveys by Governor Isaac I. Stevens in 1853, the name had been translated to Bitterroot River.